JavGuerra/Sinclair-QL-SCR-viewer/README.md

 To preserve the 4:3 aspect ratio of the image, the resolution of the displayed image is 1024x768, so that for each pixel in the original image in mode 8, 4 pixels are painted horizontally and 3 pixels vertically, and, For each pixel in mode 4, two pixels are painted horizontally and three vertically.

+Once the image is loaded in the application, it is possible to change the display mode via the mode button.

 The resulting image can be downloaded in PNG format with a size of 1024x768 pixels.

 The 'index.html' and 'index2.html' files can be downloaded and used on your computer.